What is a hair transplant?

 About hair transplant

-More information can be found at the Australasian Foundation for Plastic Surgery.
+More information can be found at the Australian Society of Plastic Surgeons website.

 About surgical procedures